scale-proactive/scale-proactive/README.txt

 	o Under Windows:
 	  cd compile
 	  build.bat compile

-If you have any problems or questions when using ProActive feel free to contact us at proactive@ow2.org
+If you encounter Security exceptions, you might need to set up a Java policy file.

 Enjoy ProActive !